rishank-shah/django-ecommerce/README.md

 ###### Create a DB in postgresql and enter the same DB name in the .env file

 ##### Fill .env file:
-###### Fill the .env file with the correct database, cloudinary, email credentials, elasticsearch and redis url.
+###### Fill the .env file with the correct database, cloudinary, email, sentry credentials, elasticsearch and redis url.

 ##### Installation of Dependencies: